GOP Memo Criticizing FBI Surveillance is Released - Slashdot

 No wonder the Democrats didn't want this released.
 It just destroyed their narrative.

-Re:Nothing partisan about the memo (Score:4, Informative)
+Re:Nothing partisan about the memo (Score:5, Informative)

 Re:Nothing partisan about the memo (Score:5, Insightful)